ads-veltium/v-f-b-e-7/SDK/esp-idf/docs/en/api-guides/linker-script-generation.rst

 --------

 There are several :ref:`memory regions<memory-layout>` where code and data can be placed.
 Code and read-only data are placed by default in flash, writable data in RAM, etc. However, it is sometimes necessary to change these default placements.

+.. only:: SOC_ULP_SUPPORTED

     For example, it may be necessary to place critical code in RAM for performance reasons or to place code in RTC memory for use in a wake stub or the ULP coprocessor.

+.. only:: not SOC_ULP_SUPPORTED

+    For example, it may be necessary to place critical code in RAM for performance reasons or to place code in RTC memory for use in a wake stub.

 With the linker script generation mechanism, it is possible to specify these placements at the component level within ESP-IDF.
 The component presents information on how it would like to place its symbols, objects or the entire archive.
 During build the information presented by the components are collected,